Based on Doctor Who and The Tomorrow People (the original series). Copyrights owned by their respective creators and the telepaths of other universes.

 Cables in hand, The Doctor walked quickly outside and started fitting them to T.I.M.
 It was quite possible someone could storm in, or at least try to, but he'd extended the TARDIS forcefield to include TIM.
 He doubted the enemy had considered that possibility.
 Even so, he'd given the lock on the door a going over with the sonic screwdriver.
 It was now jammed and he didn't recall seeing explosives with the soldiers.

 Fitting the connections was easy.
 The similarity to the Time Lord Matrix made him suspect this was his doing, later on, in the past.
+To those Time Lords familiar with cats and balls of yarn, metaphors for how time actually worked in practice abounded.
 Now all he had to do was get back and transfer the data.

 Three soldiers rushed in and pointed their guns at The Doctor.
 He decided to leave.
-Their weapons fire was, as he suspected, no match for Time Lord shielding.
-Time Lords had annoyed enough species in the universe to need good shields.
+Their weapons were, as he suspected, no match for Time Lord shielding but they dreadfully noisy and he had a headache from the jamming device.
+Time Lords had annoyed enough species in the universe, such as daleks, to need exceptionally good shields.

 But escaping being shot wasn't going to help if the TARDIS circuits were totally jammed.
-He had to hope that impairment was limited.
+He had to hope that impairment was limited or something he could break through with enough power.
 He also had to hope the attackers hadn't noticed the obvious circuit breaker, at least until everything was across.
+After that, it wouldn't matter so much.

 The interface worked, although not well.
 It was sufficient to show a lot of data had been obtained and that T.I.M. had been kind enough to highlight prominent features.

 He now understood why he'd had to start from Earth.
 He also understood why the streams of time had ended up with the Tomorrow People in the TARDIS.
-This was going to take a true telepath.
+The next part of the adventure was going to take true telepaths.

 "Anyone for a ride?"

-The TARDIS lurched violently, as it struggled against the field.
+The TARDIS lurched violently, as it struggled against the jamming device.
 Explosions rocked the console.
 Flames burst out of one panel, which The Doctor fought to extinguish.
 The Tomorrow People were in a pile against the far wall.

-Ignoring bruises to body and ego, everyone was ok.
+Ignoring bruises to body and ego, everyone seemed to be ok.
 It was now a matter of finding out what had happened.

 "I found out where the Guardians of Time began.
 I wrote a message for myself in the stories.
-It wasn't safe for you to go out.
-The only option was to take you to that point of origin."
+Since it wasn't safe for you to go out, the only option was to take you to that point of origin."

 "And where is that, exactly?"